When is the BEST Time to Visit Moraine Lake?

 Moraine Lake is an alpine lake with a wild turquoise blue color fed by glacier melt and set with a backdrop of the Ten Peaks.
 This pristine piece of wilderness draws in millions of visitors a year and once graced Canada’s twenty-dollar bill.

-However, there are only a select few months out of the year that you can actually visit this iconic lake.
+However, you can only visit this iconic lake during a select few months of the year.
 And even then, visiting Moraine Lake is not as easy as you may think.
-Let’s dig into the best time to visit Moraine Lake!
+Let’s explore the best time to visit Moraine Lake!

 Moraine Lake has new parking and shuttle restrictions, see more information about that here.